Board of Trustees

-Mr. Levenson joined The Hartford in 1995 following a career at Fidelity Investments.
-Mr. Levenson earned a bachelor's degree from the Wharton School at the University of Pennsylvania, a master's degree in business administration from Columbia Business School and a doctorate in business administration from The School of International Corporate Strategy at Hitotsubashi University in Tokyo, Japan.
-Levenson is a Fellow of the Society of Actuaries (FSA) and is a Chartered Financial Analyst (CFA).
+Mr. Levenson has a BSE from The Wharton School at The University of Pennsylvania, an MBA from Columbia Business School and a DBA from the School of International Corporate Strategy from Hitotsubashi University in Tokyo.
+Mr Levenson is a Fellow of the Society of Actuaries and a Chartered Financial Analysis.

 Somewhere.com President and co-founder, Mr. Margolese is an entrepreneur in the field of market research.
 He co-founded Somewhere.com, which focuses on the problem of people's online identities being spread across many social networks.
 He also co-founded MinutePoll, a major US provider of retail polling services using recorded voice for market research, customer satisfaction and political races.